-When you decide to buy shoes, clothes, or makeup, do you have an impulse to buy after you visited the product page or was it after you saw a picture of an influencer posting a picture of the product online?
+When you decide to buy something online, do you have an impulse to buy after you visited the product page or was it after you saw a picture of an influencer posting a picture of the product online?

-A study commissioned by Snap Inc. with Sparkler, found that 31% of people chose influencers and celebrities influencing their purchasing decisions.
+In a Mediakix survey, 89% of marketers said the ROI from influencer marketing was better or comparable to other channels.
 The bottom line is that, true to their name, influencers are influential.
 People follow influencers who have the same interests as them and love the same products that they love.

 To start an influencer marketing campaign, the first thing that you need to do is find the right influencer.

 The perfect influencer should be popular in your niche.
-If you’re a beauty brand, then find a pool of influencers interested in makeup.
-If you are a fashion brand, then find an influencer that reflects your brand’s style.
+If you’re a beauty brand, then find a pool of beauty influencers interested in makeup.
+If you are a fashion brand, then find a fashion influencer that reflects your brand’s style.

 Here are some questions you’ll need to consider to identify your ideal influencer:

 The answers to these questions will help narrow down your search, which should also include looking for influencers that rank high in keywords in your niche.